 Second to the third level

 The original lifts from the second to the third floor were also of a water-powered hydraulic design supplied by Léon Edoux.
 Instead of using a separate counterbalance, the two lift cars counterbalanced each other.
 A pair of 81-metre-long hydraulic rams were mounted on the second level reaching nearly halfway up to the third level.
 A lift car was mounted on top of the rams.
 Ropes ran from the top of this car up to a sheave on the third level and back down to a second car.
 The result of this arrangement was that each car only travelled half the distance between the second and third levels and passengers were required to change lifts halfway, walking between the cars along a narrow gangway with a very impressive and relatively unobstructed downward view.
-The ten-ton cars held 65 passengers each or up to four tons.
+The ten-ton cars held 65 passengers each or up to four tons.One interesting feature of the original installation was that the hoisting rope ran through guides to retain it on windy days to prevent it flapping and becoming damaged.
+The guides were mechanically moved out of the way of the ascending car by the movement of the car itself.
+In spite of some antifreeze being added to the water that operated this system, it nevertheless had to close to the public from November to March each year.

 The original lifts complete with their hydraulic mechanism were completely scrapped in 1982 after 97 years of service.
 They were replaced with two pairs of relatively standard rope-hoisted cars which were able to operate all the year round.
 The cars operate in pairs with one providing the counterbalance for the other.
 Neither car can move unless both sets of doors are closed and both operators have given a start command.
 The commands from the cars to the hoisting mechanism are by radio, obviating the necessity of a control cable.
 The replacement installation also has the advantage that the ascent can be made without changing cars and has reduced the ascent time from 8 minutes (including change) to 1 minute and 40 seconds.
 This installation also has guides for the hoisting ropes, but they are electrically operated.
 Once the guide has moved out of the way as the car ascends, it automatically reverses when the car has passed to prevent the mechanism becoming snagged on the car on the downward journey in the event it has failed to completely clear the car.
 Unfortunately these lifts do not have the capacity to move as many people as the three public lower lifts, and long queues to ascend to the third level are common.
 Most of the intermediate level structure present on the tower today was installed when the lifts were replaced and allows maintenance workers to take the lift halfway.